php-ru/symfony-docs-ru/deployment.rst

     Helps you build a native Debian package for your Symfony project.

 Basic scripting
-    You can of course use shell, `Ant`_ or any other build tool to script the deploying of your project.
+    You can use a shell script, `Ant`_ or any other build tool to script the deploying of your project.

 Common Post-Deployment Tasks